 Consider contributing to the Women of the National Park Service series so that Girl Scouts can explore the many careers filled by women across the NPS.
 Information on how to join in the commemoration activities is available on the 19th Amendment Centennial Resources Sharepoint.

-- Girl Scout Ranger 19th Amendment Centennial Program (Link to webinar recording)
+- Girl Scout Ranger 19th Amendment Centennial Program: View the webinar recording!

 - Girl Scout Ranger 19th Amendment Centennial Program (NPS.gov website)